jakob-ristner/SFML-project/README.md

 # SFML-project
-A project using sfml to develop a 2D game in c++
+A project using sfml (and a bit of Python) to develop a 2D game in c++.

 ## Python Dependencies
 * Pytmx